Ask Matt AI

 The Pros and Cons of Rubber vs. Concrete Roof Tiles

-By Brett Hart Created: July, 2017 - Modified: July, 2023
+Created: Jul, 2017 - Modified: Jul, 2023

 Roofing tiles date back to early Greek and Roman times, though their uses have evolved over the years.
 Originally made of heavy fired clay and installed using an overlapping pattern to keep water out of buildings, roofing tiles' and pavers' popularity expanded drastically in the 14th century due to their fire resistance capabilities.
 With the introduction of new materials, such as concrete and rubber, roof tiles and pavers have come a long ways in price, design and versatility.